Eve-ning/reamberPy/README.md

 This doesn't provide complex algorithms, only the base dataclasses and helpful basic algorithms

-# v0.1.0 Release
+# v0.1.1 Release

-Updating to `0.1.0` from `0.0.20` means you're going to spend time updating **a lot** of names.
+Updating to `0.1.1` means you're going to spend time updating **a lot** of names.

-Major changes in `0.1.0` include many differences.
+Major changes in `0.1.1` include many differences.
 Do not update it if you're not planning to spend time re-studying your code-base.

 # For Developers